 NFPA 90A is the Standard for the Installation of Air-Conditioning and Ventilating Systems, and NFPA 90B is the Standard for the Installation of Warm Air Heating and Air-Conditioning Systems.
-Both standards address the construction, installation, operation and maintenance of HVAC systems.
-Let’s break down how these two fire safety standards differ and how closed cell elastomeric foam HVAC pipe and duct insulation meets these standards.
+Both standards address the construction, installation, operation, and maintenance of HVAC systems.
+Let’s break down how these two fire safety standards differ and how closed-cell elastomeric foam HVAC pipe and duct insulation meet these standards.

 NFPA 90A also references ASTM C411 (Standard Test Method for Hot-Surface Performance of High-Temperature Thermal Insulation) which specifies that all pipe and duct insulation shall not flame, glow, smolder or smoke at a minimum continuous service temperature of 250°F (121° C).

-There is one important differentiation to point out with regard to closed cell foam insulation and how they comply with NFPA 90A/90B.
-One type of closed cell foam is called polyethylene, PE or foamed plastic.
-Another is called closed cell elastomeric foam or rubber.
-If you are considering a PE-type insulation to meet either fire safety standard, check with the PE manufacturer to ensure that they pass both ASTM E84 and ASTM C411.
+There is one important differentiation to point out with regard to closed-cell foam insulation and how they comply with NFPA 90A/90B.
+One type of closed-cell foam is called polyethylene, PE, or foamed plastic.
+Another is called closed-cell elastomeric foam or rubber.
+If you are considering PE-type insulation to meet either fire safety standard, check with the PE manufacturer to ensure that they pass both ASTM E84 and ASTM C411.

 Aeroflex’s Aerocel® brand of EPDM closed-cell elastomeric foam pipe and duct insulation meet the requirements of NFPA 90A and NFPA 90B by passing ASTM E84 25/50 and ASTM C411 with a maximum continuous service temperature threshold of 257°F (125° C).